 For the purposes of section 15(N)(c) of the Code, the term of each credit-related insurance contract, if ascertainable, is prescribed.

+Note for this regulation:

-Note — Section 15(N) of the Code sets out the disclosures to be made about credit-related insurance contracts that are to be financed under the credit contract.
+Section 15(N) of the Code sets out the disclosures to be made about credit-related insurance contracts that are to be financed under the credit contract.
 Section 15(N)(c) enables the regulations to prescribe additional particulars about the insurance that is to be disclosed.

 15. Additional disclosures about credit contracts to be signed by debtor